Next Start

 HVACR technicians are essential workers.
 Without proper heating or cooling, people could experience unsafe conditions.
 Food could spoil.
 Medicine could be damaged.
 Lifesaving equipment and items like a human heart that’s being stored for a transplant could be destroyed.

-Typically, an HVACR technician will train in all of the above areas.
-They might work on a variety of technologies each day, from a heater/cooler to a refrigerator.
+Typically, an HVACR technician will train in all the above areas.
+They might work on a variety of technologies each day, from a heater/cooler to a commercial refrigerator.
 They may also specialize in installing, maintaining or fixing specific types of equipment.

-What Does an HVAC Technician Do?
+What Does an HVACR Tech Do?

-How does HVAC work?
 A typical day of HVACR work might include the following duties:

-• Communicating HVACR system issues to customers
+• Communicating issues to customers

 • Fixing or replacing defective or worn parts